nelhage/blog.nelhage.com/content/post/transformers-for-software-engineers.md

 It’s worth saying a few words about these definitions and how I’m trying to use them to convey intuitions and mental models I have.

+- Because of the way layers can only update the state by adding an `Update` into it, and not by completely replacing it, I often think of the Transformer as a "functional program" implemented on a very unusual machine.
+We pass the state stream through and repeatedly update it to produce to a new state, but we never mutate it in-place or completel throw it away.
+In this model, we might think of the "model architecture" and the layers as the "instructions" for our weird machines, and the weights as our "operands" for those instructions.
 - We will shortly end up with vectors of States, one per token position.
 Traditionally we represent these directly as 2d tensors (3d with a batch dimension); by defining a `State` alias we can make it clearer when to think of a 2d tensor as a vector of 1d states, vs as a 2d matrix encoding some linear transformation.
 - The “opaque” state and the “query” and “update” operations get at the fact that the residual stream state vectors have [no privileged basis space](https://transformer-circuits.pub/2021/framework/index.html#def-privileged-basis).
 We should not expect the individual dimensions of the state vector to have meaning, and so we abstract them out.
 - Along that line, it’s a quirk of high-dimensional spaces that in N-dimensional space you can construct exponentially-many “almost-orthogonal” vectors (which all have very small pairwise dot products).
 We suspect Transformers use this property to (noisily) encode far more than `D_MODEL` features into the residual stream, and I think the “opaque structure you can query for the presence of a particular direction” fits well with this model.